Work while you study

 Working while you study in Australia can help complement your study and living experience.
 There are a number of reasons you might want to undertake part time work while studying in Australia, including assisting with living expenses and gaining work experience in your study area.

 Most student visas allow you to work for up to 40 hours every two weeks while your course is in session, and unrestricted hours during any scheduled course break, but before you undertake any paid work you need to make sure your visa allows you to work.
-Find out more at the Department of Immigration and Citizenship website.
+Find out more at the Department of Immigration and Border Protection website.

 Australia has a wide range of industries and many have part time employment opportunities, including:

 - Retail - supermarkets, department and clothing stores.

 - Tourism - hotels and motels.

 If you have existing qualifications and/or professional work experience, you may be able to secure casual or part time work in your field.